mookcha/chop-chope/readme.md

+<b>CEO Challenge Submission</b>

+1) Please watch the demo video here >>  https://youtu.be/NMcB2Vl40Ms

+2) Our Prototype has been deployed to heroku >>  https://chop-chope.herokuapp.com/

+3) Pitching Slide >>  Refer to our git repo "chop-chope/CEO Challenge - Chop-Chope Final for Submission.pdf"

+4) Additional files >> Mockup for Useability Interview "chop-chope/mockup-for-interview.zip"

 <b>Chop Chope Seat Avaliability Prototype</b>

-Please watch the demo video here >>  https://youtu.be/NMcB2Vl40Ms

-Our Prototype has been deployed to heroku >>  https://chop-chope.herokuapp.com/

-The demo consists of Django web app, and the Raspberry Pi components
+The demo consists of several components

 - Backend : Django related files can be found in this repo
 - Databse : db.sqlite
 - Frontend :